Advanced CSS Units & Functions¶

 auto |

-Let the browser determine the value | Margins for centering, heights for intrinsic sizing |
+Let the browser determine the value | Margins for centering, heights for intrinsic sizing, widths for natural content flow |

 none |

-Remove a property constraint | max-width: none to remove width caps |
+Remove a property constraint | Removing width caps (max-width: none), removing aspect ratio, clearing limits |

 inherit |

-Inherit from the parent element | Match parent spacing or sizing |
+Inherit from the parent element | Match parent spacing, sizing, or computed values |

 unset |

-Reset to inherited or initial value | Remove Divi-applied overrides |
+Reset to inherited or initial value | Removing Divi-applied defaults or overrides |

-CSS Custom Properties in Divi¶
+CSS Custom Properties (CSS Variables)¶

 Three Scope Levels¶

-| Scope | Where to Define | Availability | Persistence |
+| Scope | Definition Location | Availability | Persistence | Use Case |

-| Site-wide | Theme Options > Custom CSS | Every page and template | Survives page changes |
+| Site-wide | Theme Options > Custom CSS | Every page and template | Survives across page changes | Brand dimensions, spacing scale, repeated values |

-| Page-specific | Page Settings > Advanced > Custom CSS | Current page only | Saved with page |
+| Page-specific | Page Settings > Advanced > Custom CSS | Current page only | Saved with page | Page-specific header height, accent colors |

-| Element-specific | Element Settings > Advanced > Free-Form CSS | Element and its children | Saved with element |
+| Element-specific | Element > Advanced > Free-Form CSS | Element and its children | Saved with element | Component-level spacing, component-specific colors |

 Defining Custom Properties¶